Eden Hazard: Early Lille career

-2008–10: Debut season and individual success
+2008–2010: Debut season and individual success

-For the 2008–09 season, Hazard was given the number 26 shirt after playing with the number 33 shirt in his debut season.
-He was also promoted to the senior team permanently by new manager Rudi Garcia.
-Early on, he made substitute appearances regularly, including against Auxerre on 20 September, when he scored a goal to make it 2–2 in the 88th minute in a game Lille won 3–2 in injury time following a goal from Tulio de Melo.
+Hazard was promoted to the first team permanently by new manager Rudi Garcia ahead of the 2008–09 season.
+Early on, he made substitute appearances regularly, including against Auxerre on 20 September, when he scored a goal to make it 2–2 in the 88th minute in a game Lille won 3–2 in stoppage time following a goal from Túlio de Melo.
 Hazard's first career goal resulted in him becoming the youngest goalscorer in the club's history.
 Four days after scoring his first goal, Hazard made his first senior start in a 4–2 defeat on penalties to Montpellier in the Coupe de la Ligue.
 After featuring as a substitute in the team's next five league matches, on 15 November, Hazard started his first league game against Saint-Étienne, and capped the appearance by scoring the opening goal in the club's 3–0 victory.
 His assured performances with the club resulted in Lille offering him a three-year contract extension, which he agreed to on 18 November 2008, tying him to the club until 2012.

 After featuring as a substitute in December, Hazard returned to the starting lineup in January.
 In February, he scored the match-winning goal in a league match against Sochaux.
 In the Round of 16 of the Coupe de France, Hazard netted a goal in a 3–2 win over the competition's defending champions Lyon.
-In the final ten league matches of the campaign, Hazard started eight and contributed to the team finishing in fifth place, which resulted in Lille qualifying for the newly created UEFA Europa League.
-After the season, he was named the National Union of Professional Footballers (UNFP) Young Player of the Year, becoming the first international player to achieve the honour.
+In the final ten league matches of the campaign, Hazard started eight and contributed to the team finishing in fifth place, which resulted in Lille qualifying for the UEFA Europa League.
+After the season, he was named the Ligue 1 Young Player of the Year, becoming the first non-French player to achieve the honour.

 Following the 2008–09 season, constant media speculation occurred in numerous countries regarding Hazard's availability on the transfer market.
 Despite Lille chairman Michel Seydoux declaring the player off limits and Hazard stating that he wanted to remain at the club for at least another season, several clubs declared interest in the player.
 These included English clubs Arsenal and Manchester United, Italian club Inter Milan, and Spanish clubs Barcelona and Real Madrid.
 Frenchman Zinedine Zidane personally recommended the player to the latter club.